kiran-sumant/ObsidianKM/Self Learning/Untitled.md

 I created this script to generate a folder of pdb. files downloaded from the TED API, to generate a database for running on a local computer, according to input data downloaded from UniProt (as an example, I used the SwissProt *homo sapiens* proteins as I wish to conduct a homology search across the human proteome for specific protein domains).

 # Instructions
+- Use [UniProtKB](https://www.uniprot.org/uniprotkb) to create a desired proteome script
 - The script is run from the file